-Surface Protein Expression Systems ("SPEX" & "PLEX")
+Surface Protein Expression System ("SPEX")

 The ability to overproduce many bacterial and human proteins has been made possible through the use of recombinant DNA technology.
-The introduction of DNA molecules into Escherichia coli (E. coli) has been the method of choice to express a variety of gene products, because of this bacterium's rapid reproduction and wellunderstood genetics.
-Yet, despite the development of many efficient E. coli-based gene expression systems, the most important concern continues to be associated with subsequent purification of the product.
+The introduction of DNA molecules into E. coli has been the method of choice to express a variety of gene products, because of these bacteria's rapid reproduction and well-understood genetics.
+Yet despite the development of many efficient E. coli-based gene expression systems, the most important concern continues to be associated with subsequent purification of the product.
 Recombinant proteins produced in this manner do not readily cross E. coli's outer membrane, and as a result, proteins must be purified from the bacterial cytoplasm or periplasmic space.
 Purification of proteins from these cellular compartments can be very difficult.
 Frequently encountered problems include low product yields, contamination with potentially toxic cellular material (i.e., endotoxin) and the formation of large amounts of partially folded polypeptide chains in non-active aggregates termed inclusion bodies.

 To overcome these problems, we have taken advantage of our knowledge of Gram-positive bacterial protein expression and anchoring pathways.
 This pathway has evolved to handle the transport of surface proteins that vary widely in size, structure and function.
-Modifying the approach used to create bacterial commensal mucosal vaccines, we have developed methods which, instead of anchoring the foreign protein to the surface of the recombinant Gram-positive bacteria, result in it being secreted into the surrounding medium in a manner which is readily amenable to simple batch purification.
+Modifying the approach used to create commensal mucosal vaccines, we have developed methods which, instead of anchoring the foreign protein to the surface of the recombinant Gram-positive bacteria, result in it being secreted into the surrounding medium in a manner which is readily amenable to simple batch purification.
 We believe the advantages of this approach include the ease and lower cost of Gram-positive bacterial growth, the likelihood that secreted recombinant proteins will be folded properly, and the ability to purify recombinant proteins from the culture medium without having to disrupt the bacterial cells and liberating cellular contaminants.
 Gram-positive bacteria may be grown simply in scales from those required for laboratory research up to commercial mass production.
-Recent developments in the construction of these recombinant bacteria have resulted in a plasmid-based expression system (PLEX), in which engineered genetic elements (plasmids) are cloned into commensal bacteria for protein production.
-This system allows for higher protein production levels than the original SPEX constructs.
-In addition, the PLEX and SPEX systems may be used in concert, enabling greater flexibility in protein secretion for purification or for surface expression of multiple proteins - e.g. for multi-component combination vaccines.